GPS Block IIIF

-GPS Block IIIF, or GPS III Follow On (GPS IIIF), is the second set of GPS Block III satellites, consisting of up to 22 space vehicles.
+GPS Block IIIF, or GPS III Follow On, is the second set of GPS Block III satellites, consisting of up to 22 space vehicles.
 The United States Air Force began the GPS Block IIIF acquisition effort in 2016.
 On 14 September 2018, a manufacturing contract with options worth up to $7.2 billion was awarded to Lockheed Martin.
 The 22 satellites in Block IIIF are projected to start launching in 2027, with launches estimated to last through at least 2037.

 System enhancements

 Engineering efforts for Block IIIF satellites began upon contract award in 2016—a full 16 years after the government approved entry into the initial modernization efforts for GPS III in 2000.
 As a result, GPS Block IIIF introduces a number of improvements and novel capabilities compared to all previous GPS satellite blocks.

 Improvements

 Nuclear detonation detection system

 Block IIIF satellites host a redesigned U.S. Nuclear Detonation Detection System (USNDS) capability that is both smaller and lighter than previous systems.

 The USNDS is a worldwide system of space-based sensors and ground processing equipment designed to detect, identify, locate, characterize, and report nuclear detonations in the Earth's atmosphere and in space.